1908 FA Charity Shield: Second half

 The second half saw most of the action once again taking place in the QPR half of the field.
 At one point Shaw was forced to run ten yards off his goal line and throw himself onto the ball, with Picken falling on top of him.
 Manchester United attacked once again straight away afterwards after Picken passed to Wall who struck the ball past the QPR keeper for his side's third goal.
 Rangers tried a few attacks but they were mostly uncoordinated, although one shot struck the crossbar.
 The fourth goal for Manchester United came late in the game when Roberts passed forward to Meredith who sent it into the area for Meredith to strike it into the net once more.
 Before the match finished, Bannister was taken off injured with United ending the game a player down.
 A trophy was awarded to the Manchester United players by Sir William Treloar.

 Details

 Post match

 Following the matches it was announced by the Benevolent Fund and Charity Committee of the Football Association that the proceeds from both games after expenses amounted to £1,104 5s.
 2d.
 Of this, Manchester United were allowed to allocate £300 to charities of their choice, and Queens Park Rangers could nominate which charities would receive £100.
 The Football Association chose to donate their portion of the money to a number of hospitals and children's homes.
-It is the only Charity or Community Shield to date to have required a replay.
+It is the only Charity or Community Shield to date to have featured a replay.